-Property Smoking Ordinance Page 2 of 5
+Property Smoking Ordinance

-- 3.3 "Designated Areas" refers to defined areas located on the Northwest corner of the Commission on Aging Building, an area east of the Animal Shelter, on the northeast corner of the County Jail, and to the southeast of the DHS Building, and an area centrally located between the Administration/Courthouse & Health Services Building. - 3.4 "Sale of Tobacco Products" refers to the exchange of tobacco and any form for consideration, including monetary and/or services. - 3.5 "Smoking Tobacco Products" refers to smoking tobacco products and includes but is not limited to cigarette, pipe and cigar smoking. - 3.6 "Posting" refers to a notice that identifies this Ordinance and describes its prohibitions and the civil and any criminal penalties for violation.
+- "Persons" refers to County Officials, Department Heads, County Employees, Agencies and Offices of Newaygo County and the general public when present on a County Property. - "Designated Areas" refers to defined areas located on the Northwest corner of the Commission on Aging Building, an area east of the Animal Shelter, on the northeast corner of the County Jail, and to the southeast of the DHS Building, and an area centrally located between the Administration/Courthouse & Health Services Building. - "Sale of Tobacco Products" refers to the exchange of tobacco and any form for consideration, including monetary and/or services. - "Smoking Tobacco Products" refers to smoking tobacco products and includes but is not limited to cigarette, pipe and cigar smoking. - "Posting" refers to a notice that identifies this Ordinance and describes its prohibitions and the civil and any criminal penalties for violation.

-Article 4-SMOKING PROHIBITIONS
+SMOKING PROHIBITIONS